Going camping? RV’ing? Tailgating?

 A quiet inverter generator provides power for a few key appliances: a mini fridge, computers, cell phones, etc. In a blackout, a good inverter generator can keep your A/C or freezer humming.

+This article recommends generators with different capacities (2000 to 4000 watts).
 The key question: how much power do you need?